0xtito/polytrader/README.md

    See `frontend/README.md` for more information about installing Node.js dependencies and starting the Next.js dev server.

 4. Running Locally

-Backend: Typically run `make lg-server` from the `backend/` directory to start the agent’s local dev environment.
+   - Backend: Typically run `make lg-server` from the `backend/` directory to start the agent’s local dev environment.
-Frontend: From the `frontend/` folder, install dependencies with `pnpm install` and run `pnpm dev`.
+   - Frontend: From the `frontend/` folder, install dependencies with `pnpm install` and run `pnpm dev`.

+## What you will need

+- OpenAI API key
+- Exa API key
+- Tavily (not actively being used) API key
+- Web3 wallet (e.g. MetaMask, Phantom, etc.)

+## Configuring Polymarket

+A detailed guide on how to configure Polymarket can be found in the `backend/README.md` file, [here](backend/README.md#configuring-polymarket).

 ## Structure